halmasieh/Stock-analysis/README.md

 ## Overview of Project
 Refactoring and creating a program flow that loops through all the data on time in order to collect the same information that we did in the Module 2.
-In fact, instead of repeating the analysis code of one stock over and over, changing the bits that are stock-specific and using a list of tickers in a <mark>for</mark> Loop, we created three output arrays for volumes, StartingPrices and EndingPrices all in a nested <mark>for</mark> loop to make the code more efficient-by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.
+In fact, instead of repeating the analysis code of one stock over and over, changing the bits that are stock-specific and using a list of tickers in a **for** Loop, we created three output arrays for volumes, StartingPrices and EndingPrices all in a nested **for** loop to make the code more efficient-by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 ### Purpose